·

 That said, upon further research if you have a severe allergy to cats and dogs always be prepared with anti-allergy pills.
 Even if there are no pets on your flight it doesn’t mean that they weren’t any pets or service animals on it before that and allergens are circulating in the air.
 Planes are rarely deeply cleaned and definitely not fully after every flight.

-Poofy has been on over 25 flights, so he’s a veteran.
+Poofy has been on over 30 flights, so he’s a veteran.
 Here are my best tips:

-IMPORTANT: Always dress your cat in a harness and have a leash ready to go, even if your cat isn’t fully leash trained yet, or you have no intentions of getting him out of the carrier.
+IMPORTANT: Always dress your cat in a harness and have a leash ready to go, even if your cat isn’t fully leash-trained yet, or you have no intentions of getting him out of the carrier.

-You will need to take your cat out of the carrier for security check and carry him through the X-ray screening, while your belonging and his carrier are being X-rayed (please do not leave your cat in his carrier and x-ray him like luggage!!).
+You will need to take your cat out of the carrier for security check and carry him through the X-ray screening, while your belongings and his carrier are being X-rayed (please do not leave your cat in his carrier and x-ray him like luggage!!).

 This is the most stressful moment for any kitty because there are a lot of people around, beeping noises and things are happening around.
 Cats can sneak out, so it’s best to keep your furry friend safe on the leash then.
 Poofy just hangs around my feet on the leash when I pack my stuff.
 And everyone says ‘aww’ when they see him.